 What about unpaid leave?

-An employee has no legal entitlement to unpaid leave, but an employer may choose to grant a period of unpaid leave if they feel personal circumstances and needs dictate it.
+While there's no legal right to unpaid leave, employers can grant it based on individual circumstances.
 During maternity, paternity, adoption leave, and absences caused by illness, an employee’s holiday entitlement will accrue just as if they were working.

 Resolving disputes